KareevKawnine/About-Me/README.md

 - 👀 I’m interested in Web Development with both Frontend & BAckend
 - 🌱 I’m currently learning Node JS Development & React JS with MONGO DB
 - 💞️ I’m looking to collaborate on Full-stack Web development
-- 📫 You can contact me on my website from my profile.
+- 📫 You can contact me on my GitHub Profile

 <!---
 KareevKawnine/KareevKawnine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.